hivdb/hivdb-cms/resources/program-updates.md

 This page lists the change logs of current and previous versions of Sierra program since December 2017.
 For algorithm change logs (scoring tables and comments) please access
 [Algorithm Updates](/page/algorithm-updates/) page.

+## Version 3.2.5 update 2022-08-26

+Bugfix: Updated PostAlign to fix a bug that led to frameshift when input sequence doesn't start with the first basepair of a codon.

 ## Version 3.2.4 update 2022-08-08

 Bugfix: